 Alongside the rollout of the vaccine, regular testing is an essential part of the easing of restrictions as this helps to quickly suppress the spread of variants.
 Through new testing technology, positive cases of variants of concern are being detected faster than ever before.
 More people getting a test will increase the ability to identify and control variants and infections in the community.

-Sandi’s Driving School advocates that every pupil takes a test on the day of the lesson and it is important that they inform Sandi of the results in the hour before their lesson.
+Sandi’s Driving School encourages that every pupil takes a test around 24 hours before the day of the lesson and it is important that they inform Sandi of the results no later than 1 hour before their lesson.